Dawn of Ashes

-Dawn of Ashes is an American industrial metal band founded in 2000 from Los Angeles, California, United States.
-The band’s style consists of horror-based lyrical and visual themes presented through industrial and melodic black metal structures.
+Dawn of Ashes is an American industrial metal band from Los Angeles, California, United States.
+Formed in 2000, the band's style consists of horror-based lyrical and visual themes presented through industrial and melodic black metal structures.

 The name Dawn of Ashes is an allegorical metaphor meaning "beginning of the end".

 History

 Early years/dark electronic-industrial phase

 Founded in 2000, Dawn of Ashes' initial concept was the production of horror based dark electronic music, sometimes known as Terror EBM, hellektro or aggrotech, characterised by heavily using samples from horror films.
 In the intervening five years before the release of Sacred Fever, Dawn of Ashes would expand to include two new members: Joey-Tekk and Bahemoth after having several line-up changes that failed to work.

 Sacred Fever, released in 2005 delivered a sample filled terror EBM soundscape that thematically and lyrically would define Dawn of Ashes into the future.

 The release of Sacred Fever saw DoA signed to German electronic label NoiTekk with US distribution via COP International and Russian distribution handled by Gravitator Records.
 Subsequent to their signing, DoA released the album In the Acts of Violence (2006) continuing the use of samples from horror films to match the dark and aggressive horror themed lyrics.

 Early 2007 saw the departure of Joey-Tekk and the addition of female band member Rayne who had worked with Dawn of Ashes on parts of In The Acts of Violence.
-Work progressed on the follow up album and March 3, 2007 saw the first inklings of Dawn of Ashes future logo to go with the debut of the release The Crypt Injection.
+Work progressed on the follow-up album and March 3, 2007 saw the first inklings of Dawn of Ashes future logo to go with the debut of the release The Crypt Injection.

 The Crypt Injection was significant for being the first album to deliver a music video for the track "Torture Device."
 Bathory worked closely with Bahemoth on putting the clip together, and this would further define their relationship in years to come with future videos.

 During these years Dawn of Ashes also created a number of remixes for several bands including Suicide Commando, Grendel, Regenerator, Neikka RPM, FGFC820, Helalyn Flowers, Retractor and many others.